EU seeks new anti-dumping trade powers with China in mind

 TRADE LAWYERS SCEPTICAL

-The proposal, which must be approved by EU governments and the European Parliament before becoming law, would strengthen the Commission's ability to scrutinize trade issues without needing businesses to come forward.
+The proposal, which must be approved by EU governments and the European Parliament before becoming law, would strengthen the Commission's ability to scrutinise trade issues without needing businesses to come forward.

-But Brussels trade lawyers were skeptical of the proposal's abilities to shield companies from revenge.
+But Brussels trade lawyers were sceptical of the proposal's abilities to shield companies from revenge.

 "Everybody is going to guess that even before the initiation (of a case), the local industry to some extent participated and cooperated...so what retaliation are you preventing?
 If you have a telecoms case with only three operators, then it's easy to retaliate against everybody," a Brussels trade lawyer said.